La Seu d'Urgell

 It is located at the confluence of the Segre and the Valira rivers.
 The city is in the local region of Urgellet, a Pyrenean region formed by 16 municipalities of Alt Urgell.
-Urgellet and Andorra were the originary County of Urgell with capital in la Seu d'Urgell before the county expansion to the south.
+Urgellet and Andorra were originally the County of Urgell with its capital in la Seu d'Urgell before the county expansion to the south.

-Alt Urgell is the gateway to the state of Andorra and the proximity to this important population center and economic activity is one of the main reasons for the current vigour of the city of la Seu d'Urgell within Alt Pirineu i Aran.
+Alt Urgell is the gateway to the state of Andorra and the proximity to this important population center and economic activity is one of the main reasons for the current vigour of the city of la Seu d'Urgell within Alt Pirineu.

 The town's patron saints are Saint Ot of Urgell, Saint Sebastian, and the Virgin of Urgell.
-While the Virgin of Núria and Sant Ermengol are the main patrons of the diocese of Urgell.
-Sant Ermengol is the most prominent in the city than other patrons.
-Probably that's why there are various events throughout the year dedicated to Sant Ermengol, such as the Sant Ermengol Fair, one of the oldest in Catalonia, and the altarpiece of Sant Ermengol.
+While the Virgin of Núria and Sant Ermengol are the main patrons of the diocese of Urgell, Sant Ermengol is the most prominent in the city than other patrons.
+Probably that is why there are various events throughout the year dedicated to Sant Ermengol, such as the Sant Ermengol Fair, one of the oldest in Catalonia, and the altarpiece of Sant Ermengol.

-The Parc Olímpic del Segre, built in 1992 for the Barcelona Summer Olympic Games, is a pump-driven canoe and kayak sports venue located adjacent to the historical centre of la Seu d'Urgell.
+The Segre Olympic Park, built in 1992 for the Barcelona Summer Olympic Games, is a pump-driven canoe and kayak sports venue located adjacent to the historical centre of la Seu d'Urgell.

 Name origins

 The name la Seu d'Urgell, in Latin Sedes Urgelli, is formed by two different words: Seu from the Latin "Sedes", or seat, and Urgell a pre-Roman name.
-Joan Coromines, a linguist, interprets that the name is related to the presence of water.
+Catalan linguist Joan Coromines interpreted that the name is related to the presence of water.

 The Iberian settlement of Arse-durgui (or Arse d'Urgui) was on the hill of Castellciutat.
 At that time the hill was called Puiolo Urgelli.
 Where there was the village of Arse-durgui they built the city of Urgell (in Latin civitas Orgellia and in Catalan ciutat d'Urgell) and here lies the origin of the name Castellciutat.
 Until the eighteenth century the town was known simply as "Ciutat" (City in English) and Castell (Castle) was added because the existence of an ancient castle that was home of the Counts of Urgell.

 Shortly after the destruction of the former Orgellia new neighborhood arose, which became the new home of the Diocese of Urgell.
 Its name vicus Sedes Urgelli indicates that the town is the episcopal see of the Bishop of Urgell.

 Over time, Sedes Urgelli took importance and lost the word vicus (denotes that it was a district) while civitas Orgellia lost the word Orgellia and becomes simply Civitas until the 18th century.